JobNmadu/Dyn4cast/README.md

 17. `gender` is to convert age and sex to gender

+18. `index_construction` is to convert indicators of exposure or sensitivity to vector of index

 ## Things the package can do

 The package is capable of